Simply put, if you are unable to straighten your knee after an injury, you may have a serious knee injury.

 - Patella or kneecap dislocations: Patella dislocations are far more common than previously thought.
 If you felt or heard a loud clunk or pop in the front of your knee while turning or you were hit hard in the front of your knee then it is possible that your kneecap came out of place and went back into place on its own.
 We call this a spontaneously reduced patella dislocation.
 Many people who dislocate their kneecap will develop significant swelling due to bleeding inside the joint.
 After a patella dislocation you will find it difficult to straighten the knee due to pain.
 This post on patella dislocations goes into far more detail.

 - Tendon Injuries: Some people can not straighten their knee due to weakness or tendon injury.
 Injuries to the quadriceps or patella tendon will affect your ability to straighten the knee.
 If one of those two strong tendons are torn then you will not be able to straighten your knee.
 If you tore your patella tendon or your quadriceps tendon then you physically will not be able to straighten the knee.
 That is because the muscles which allow you to straighten the knee are no longer attached to your kneecap.
 That is why people who tear their patella tendon notice significant weakness.
 Patella tendon and quadriceps tendon injuries are more common in professional sports and adult weekend warriors.
 They are very rare in high school and collegiate sports.
 These are always a surgical problem.
-The patella or quadriceps tendon will need to be reattached to the patella.
+The patella or quadriceps tendon will need to be reattached and sutured to the patella.

 If you have suffered an injury to your knee and you are unable to straighten it, then there is a good chance that you have sustained a severe knee injury.
 This is one of those times when it is wise to see an Orthopedic Surgeon sooner rather than later to determine what the diagnosis is and why you can’t straighten your knee.